 Calories in both come from their carbohydrate content.
 A tablespoon of maple syrup will contain just 52 calories against 64 calories contained in honey.
 However, when consumed in massive amounts, such as cooking or serving on delicacies, a cup of maple syrup will have 819 calories against 1031 calories in honey.

-For those of you aiming for weight loss, maple syrup would be the best choice because of fewer calories and less sugar content.
+For those of you aiming for weight loss, maple syrup would be the better choice because of fewer calories and less sugar content, assuming the amount you use is the same.
 The more sugar you consume, the more glucose converts to visceral fat for storage.

 However, depending on your diet, you can opt for honey as it goes well with low-fat diets, while maple syrup is an excellent choice for low calorie, low carbs, and low glycemic index diets.

 Now, onto the most crucial segment of the article, let’s find out which of the two offers more health benefits.

 From its nutritional profile above, you know that maple syrup doesn’t contain many vitamins.
 Still, it has plenty of minerals, amino acids, and antioxidants which go a long way in improving and maintaining good health.
 Here are the health benefits of maple syrup.

 Maple syrup is from tree sap.
 Being plant-based, it contains plenty of antioxidants to a tune of over 20 different types of antioxidants.
 Antioxidants reduce and prevent oxidative stress in the body, which happens in cells when your body gets free radicals from the environment.